nenadg/traquer/README.md

 # Joining cases
 In this last video for this post, I'm showing how to join multiple cases to one 'mega-case'.
 [![joining cases](https://img.youtube.com/vi/KVlg4UDz6L4/0.jpg)](https://www.youtube.com/watch?v=pJZ9JV5TjsQ)

+# Work in progress
+This is WIP, some features don't work as they should (jasmine/seleinum automation for example).

+Contribution/interest is welcomed.